EventFahrplan/EventFahrplan/README.md

 ## Build instructions

-Before importing this project in Android Studio.
+To start development open the project in Android Studio.

-In the `app` folder make a copy of the `gradle.properties.example` file and rename it as `gradle.properties`.
+If you want to create your own signed release builds, copy the `gradle.properties.example` file in the `app` folder and rename it to `gradle.properties`.
 This file contains the signing information which is used in the build process.
+Make sure to edit the file contents to point to your own keystore files.

 ## History